About SUBLOCADE

 For illustrative purposes only.
 May not accurately show subject matter.

-This data was gathered during a 12-week study designed to measure if SUBLOCADE 300 mg blocked the subjective effects of opioids (hydromorphone 6 mg or 18 mg) in 39 patients.
-The graph represents modeled measurements and not actual treatment.
-SUBLOCADE data was not collected daily.
-Individual results may vary.
-Before starting treatment with SUBLOCADE, patients must be stabilized for at least 7 days on transmucosal buprenorphine.
+*Data were gathered during a 12‑week study of 39 participants designed to measure if SUBLOCADE 300 mg blocked the rewarding effects of an opioid (hydromorphone 6 mg or 18 mg).
+Blood samples were not collected daily, and the graph above represents average buprenorphine blood levels observed.
+Before starting treatment with SUBLOCADE, patients must be stabilized for at least 7 days on oral transmucosal buprenorphine (8–24 mg/day).

 How SUBLOCADE blocks the rewarding